A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Conclusion

-We presented GRAB, a comprehensive benchmarking framework for evaluating robotic grasping in food-waste sorting environments.
-The primary strength of GRAB lies in its novel integration of object, vision, and environment-related pre-grasp conditions through established graspability metrics, providing a principled basis for analyzing grasp behaviour under realistic operational conditions.
+We presented GRAB, a comprehensive real-world benchmark for evaluating robotic grasping in cluttered food waste sorting scenarios.
+The primary strength of GRAB lies in its novel integration of object and environment-related pre-grasp conditions through graspability parameters, enabling a structured and interpretable analysis of how these factors influence grasp performance across different gripper modalities.
+Unlike existing performance benchmarking approaches that rely primarily on success-based metrics or controlled datasets, GRAB enables performance evaluation under realistic, highly variable grasp-in-clutter (GIC) conditions using diverse deformable objects.
 Our investigation into the grasp performance of industrial grippers across seven contaminant categories, visualized via radar charts, reveals a clear performance dichotomy.
-The Fin-Ray gripper demonstrated superior resilience when handling deformable to semi-deformable objects, which constitute approximately 92\% of inorganic contaminants in food waste, consistently outperforming both the rigid and suction grippers.
+The soft Fin-Ray gripper demonstrated superior resilience when handling deformable to semi-deformable objects, which constitute approximately 92\% of inorganic contaminants in food waste, consistently outperforming both the rigid and suction grippers.
 However, its performance was lowest on flat, thin-surfaced objects, which represent the remaining 8\% of contaminants.
 For these specific categories, the suction gripper achieved the highest overall performance, showing greater tolerance and effectiveness on rigid, planar surfaces.
-This stark division in gripper efficacy indicates a crucial practical requirement, the integration of multiple modalities into a single, multi-modal gripper is necessary to achieve robust cross-category applicability in food waste sorting.
-Further investigations, which encompass the statistical analysis on the effect of graspability on grasp performance, demonstrate that the object score $Q_O$ is the dominant positive predictor for success, stability, and efficiency in both the Fin-Ray and rigid grasping modalities.
-In contrast, $Q_O$ negatively impacts suction-based grasping compared to the other predictors.
-This highlights the importance of incorporating object quality into the design considerations when developing cross-category capable robotic grippers, as it strongly influences grasp outcomes and failure behaviour.
-From the grasp pose quality $Q_P$, a strong positive effect is observed for rigid gripper performance, while the effect is moderate for the Fin-Ray gripper.
-This indicates that rigid grippers rely on accurate pose alignment to achieve force closure and stable contact, whereas the compliance of Fin-Ray fingers can partially compensate for pose inaccuracies.
-This difference in dependence on precise alignment across gripper modalities highlights the need for gripper modality specific vision strategies.
+This stark division in gripper efficacy indicates a crucial practical requirement: the integration of multiple modalities into a single, multi-modal gripper is necessary to achieve robust cross-category applicability in food waste sorting.
+Statistical analysis further reveals a consistent hierarchy of influence among graspability parameters.
+Object quality emerges as the dominant factor governing grasp performance, acting as a strong positive predictor for Fin-Ray and rigid grippers while negatively influencing suction-based grasping.
+In contrast, pose quality and clutter exhibit comparatively moderate and context-dependent effects, suggesting that the advanced 6D perception pipeline significantly mitigates their influence.
 From the failure mode analysis, it is noted that over 70\% of failures arise from physical interaction, including collisions with the work base or targeted object and slipping.
-These failures are strongly linked to variation in object quality and grasp pose accuracy, indicating the importance of incorporating structural flexibility and improved surface contact as key design factors for future gripper development.
-Meanwhile, improved vision models specifically trained on food waste scenarios can help generate accurate grasp poses for specific object categories.
-In contrast, suction failures were driven by object property challenges and fluidic disturbances, demonstrating the need for improved suction sealing strategies and robustness under adverse environmental conditions.
-Overall, GRAB is shown to be a promising and useful framework for evaluating grasp performance not only in food waste sorting but also in other multi–object-category grasping scenarios.
-It supports identifying and selecting grasping modality while providing a clear understanding of how pre-grasp predictors influence overall performance.
+This finding emphasizes the importance of incorporating structural flexibility and improved surface contact as key design factors for future gripper development for robust performance in food waste sorting.
+Overall, GRAB advances grasp-in-clutter benchmarking beyond performance evaluation by enabling interpretable analysis of pre-grasp conditions and their relationship to both success and failure within an advanced 6D grasping pipeline.
+This provides a principled foundation for designing adaptive and application-specific grasping systems and supports future research toward multimodal and failure-aware robotic manipulation in complex, unstructured environments.